-It unites many traditions and supports your own thinking, eventually.
-Besides, it is rather easy to master.
+- unites many traditions and supports your own thinking, eventually.
+It should be rather easy to master too.

 THE "Get Tao" icon heads a hundred chapter essays and more on the Gold Scales.
 Where you come across it, a summary of such a table that seems like an essay, is usually furnished towards the end of it.
 Taking a first look into the summary first could help you access other parts of the essay or whet your appetite to read it.
 Or you can save yourself time by glancing through the summary and the headings of the "Get Tao" chapter.
 The summary also suggests how to make practical use of the content, even a loose sketch of a training design of a sort.
 You could also get several summary sketches from each 'Get Tao' essay provided you learn the details of the "trade".

 The easy-to-learn basic structure or skeleton of a "Get Tao" presentation is multiform Taoistic in essence, and conforms to general lines of basic study, research and presentation in science.
 It may further be held that the schema in a extended "Get Tao" table is akin to how Kigen Dogen (1200-53) have organised his essays.
 Reverend Gudo Nishijima tells much about it.